Best Place To Buy Silver Eagles

 Bullion Silver Eagles do not have a mint mark.
 They are produced on high speed coin presses to meet demand.
 The US Mint produced more than 565 million American Silver Eagles between 1896 and 2020.

 You may be an investor who doesn’t wish to spend money on an uncirculated or proof American Silver Eagle.
 But if you’d like to buy some numismatic Silver Eagles later, it would be nice to have a dealer who offers the full gamut of Silver Eagle products you want.

 Shop for American Silver Eagles available for sale at Gainesville Coins below.

 2021 marks the first change in the Silver and Gold American Eagle designs.
 Both will receive new reverse designs to celebrate their 35th anniversary.
 The heraldic eagle on the Silver Eagle is being replaced in mid-2021 with the image of a bald eagle holding an oak branch.

 New Silver Eagle reverse design

 A. A. Weinman's "Walking Liberty" half dollar design continues as the obverse of the Silver Eagle.
 The design is being refreshed, using the sculptor's original models.
-This means both the 2021 bullion and the 2021-W proof Silver Eagles will have two different reverse designs.
+This means both the 2021 American Silver Eagle Bullion Coin and the 2021-W proof Silver Eagles will have two different reverse designs.
 You can read more about this historic change by following the link.